Vivacity Consulting

 Improve Your Medical Education Program: Collaborate with Vivacity Consulting

-Collaborate with the right partners to find success for your ACCME or IMQ accreditation, re-accreditation, progress report, interim report, or CME-program improvements.
-Vivacity Consulting may be those partners for your program!
+Collaborate with the right partners to find success for your ACCME or Joint Accreditation initial, re-accreditation, progress report, interim report, or CME-program improvements.
+Vivacity Consulting can be your partner!

-Providing CME credits to physicians is essential for your organization and Vivacity Consulting will help you obtain or maintain your ability to do so.
+Providing CE and CME credits to clinicians is essential for your organization and Vivacity Consulting will help you obtain or maintain your ability to do so.
 We provide expert guidance that can lead to Accreditation with Commendation.

 To learn more about Vivacity Consulting, click here.